 Permanent femoral head deformity in LCPD predisposes children to early onset and/or more severe course of osteoarthritis of the hip, as well as leg length discrepancy.8 By the 6th decade, 50% of untreated patients will develop disabling osteoarthritis requiring a hip replacement.9

-A detailed history should include the location, onset, duration, quality, radiation of pain, child activity level and any exacerbating or alleviating factors.
-Typically, the parents reports that the child limps and complains of occasional groin, thigh or knee pain.
+A detailed history should include the onset, duration, quality, location, radiation of pain, exacerbating or alleviating factors, and child’s activity level.
+The child often participates in high impact sports, has smoke exposure, or deprivation.4 Typically, the parents report that the child complains of occasional groin, thigh or knee pain, and limps.

 - Atrophy of quadriceps and adjacent thigh soft tissues (can measure thigh girth to determine atrophy).

-- Limited hip range of motion, especially internal rotation and abduction.
+- Limited hip range of motion, especially internal rotation, extension and abduction.